 Another widely written recommendation, suggest you stand over an open pan of boiling stock for the first hour and skim the fat and “scum” as it raises to the top for a clearer broth.
 This is another completely unnecessarily time-consuming step.
 If you let the broth cool, and then refrigerate overnight, you can get that nice layer of scum (which will remain at the top) and fat (which will rise to the top when chilled) in about 5 minutes or less – and usually encased in one, convenient, solid piece of fat.

-A little acid will do ya good.
+A little acid will do ya.

 Acidic ingredients not only add flavor, but also extract even more collagen and cartilage from the bones making the soup more nutritious.
 This recipe uses a tomato for acid, but a couple of teaspoons of lemon juice, a dash of wine or a teaspoon of vinegar (balsamic, anyone?) will do the same thing.
 Don’t over do it!

-Pressure Cooker Recipe: Chicken Stock
+Basic Pressure Cooker Chicken Stock Recipe

-2 Carrots, peeled and cut in half
+• 2 carrots, peeled and cut in half

-2-3 Celery stalks, broken in half
+• 2-3 celery stalks, broken in half

-1 Onion, root stub removed and quartered
+• 1 onion, root stub removed and quartered

-1 tomato, halved
+• 1 tomato, halved

-1 bunch Fresh parsley, whole
+• 1 bunch fresh parsley, whole

-1 bunch Fresh Thyme, whole
+• 1 bunch fresh Thyme, whole

-1 Tbsp.
-Sea salt (or desired amount) |
+• 1 tablespoon sea salt (or desired amount)

 Equipment: